Donnahthis/mpft-ip-two/README.md

-# ANITA'S KICHEN
+# ANITA'S KICHEN                                                4/DECEMBER/2017
-#### The foloeing project is a sample of Anita's kichen which she aims at making a platform to start her business.
-Personally, am drawing  frame work for her to start the business.
+#### The following project is a sample of Anita's kichen which she aims at making a platform to start her business.
+Personally, am drawing a frame work for her to start the business.
 It is such of great idea.
 Probably she may be impressed and take me out for lunch.
-4/DECEMBER/2017
 #### By **Dona Adhiambo**
 ## <strong>Description</strong>
 The frame work of this project aims to meet the user's needs in starting a personal business.
 The business logic is well catered for.</br>